aws-samples/aws-modernization-with-quali/content/module2/troubleshoot/09_page.md

 ---
-title: "Troubleshoot instances: Turn on Bastion"
+title: "Troubleshoot instances"
 date: 2020-10-16T11:27:43+03:00
 weight: 09
 draft: false
 ---

+To help with troubleshooting instances, you can turn on the Bastion.
 A bastion host is used to remotely access your infrastructure in your private VPC environment, directly from Torque.

 1\.
 Switch to the __Troubleshooting__ tab.